 Ceiling paint can crack, peel or appear chalky if you don't prepare the surface properly.
-Not every ceiling, however, needs to be primed before you can apply paint.
+Not every ceiling, however, needs to be primed when painting ceilings.
 You can tell if your ceiling requires primer by looking at its existing finish, condition or material.

-A bare drywall ceiling is very porous, and it has uneven texture where joint compound meets wallboard.
+A bare drywall ceiling is very porous, and it has an uneven texture where the joint compound meets the wallboard.
 This combination equates to irregular sheen, or flashing, if you don't prime before you paint it.
-For the primer to adhere properly, let the joints cure first; cured compound is free of moisture that would otherwise bubble through the finish -- even if the compound feels dry, give it about a week to cure fully.
+For the primer to adhere properly, let the joints cure first; cured compound is free of moisture that would otherwise bubble through the finish.
+Even if the compound feels dry, give it about a week to cure fully.

-On smooth or professionally finished drywall, use latex drywall primer and then ceiling paint, or an all-in-one ceiling paint and primer product.
+On smooth or professionally finished drywall, the best paint primer is latex drywall primer followed by ceiling paint, or an all-in-one ceiling paint and primer product.
 If the joint compound appears pitted or poorly sanded, however, start with a high-build drywall primer-sealer to help level the surface before painting.

 If It's Textured

 Protect a drywall ceiling with primer or primer and paint before adding any ceiling textures.
 Texture, such as popcorn or the flatter knockdown version, typically doesn't need a primer finish, and only needs paint if you want to change the color.
 The bumpier the texture, the longer the primer roller nap needs to be to fill the hills and valleys effectively.
 You can use a paint sprayer instead, for better coverage.

 If It's Wood